‘The Young And The Restless’ Recap: Theo Pushes Too Hard

 The Young and the Restless recap for Tuesday, October 8, brings a job offer for Victoria from Billy, but Kyle isn’t so sure about his uncle’s plans.
-Plus, Theo loses his job for undermining Mariah, Summer and Kyle find mutual support in each other, and Abby loses out all around.
+Plus, Theo loses his job for undermining Mariah, while Summer and Kyle find mutual support in each other, and Abby loses out all-around.

 Abby (Melissa Ordway) and Phyllis (Michelle Stafford) butted heads over security software upgrades at The Grand Phoenix Hotel.
 Abby worried Phyllis was working with Adam (Mark Grossman), and Phyllis let Abby know that she’d do something different than update software if she planned to sabotage Abby and Chelsea (Melissa Claire Egan).
 Ultimately, Phyllis told Abby she had to deal with working together.